investigation · Criminal Investigation Division

 Felony Collision / Recon - is comprised of eight Criminal Investigation Units (CIUs) located throughout the state.
 The CIU detectives are responsible for investigating felony collisions that occur on state routes; as well as a wide range of crimes resulting from our troopers' traffic stops.
 On request, CIU detectives provide assistance to other agencies with investigations of homicides, shootings and other violent crimes.

-Auto Theft Section - Auto Theft Section is comprised of three regional units, located in Tacoma, Seattle, and Spokane.
+Auto Theft Section - is comprised of three regional units, located in Tacoma, Seattle, and Spokane.
 The goal of the Auto Theft Section is to reduce the incidence of vehicle and major component part thefts and related crime.
 Our partnership with the National Insurance Crime Bureau has enabled us to become better equipped to combat auto theft and related crimes.

-Special Investigations - is comprised of a General Investigation Unit (GIU), which conducts investigations of crime occurring on the capitol campus or at other state agencies, and the following units which are partnered with other Washington State agencies: Major Accident Investigation Team (MAIT), the Identity Theft Unit (ITU); and two Special Investigation Units (SIU) - the Office of the Insurance Commissioner (OIC) SIU and the Department of Social and Health Services (DSHS) SIU.
+Special Investigations - is comprised of a General Investigation Unit (GIU), which conducts investigations of crimes occurring on the capitol campus or at other state agencies, and the following units which are partnered with other Washington State agencies: Major Accident Investigation Team (MAIT), the Identity Theft Unit (ITU); and two Special Investigation Units (SIU) - the Office of the Insurance Commissioner (OIC) SIU and the Department of Social and Health Services (DSHS) SIU.

 The DSHS SIU conducts criminal and administrative investigations involving DSHS employees statewide.
 The OIC SIU is housed with the Office of the Insurance Commissioner in Olympia, working with their SIU to investigate insurance fraud.